kevgathuku/cards/README.md

 TODO:
-- Figure out the best place to start the finitomata instance - on session create??
 - Add this after scaffolding the sessions stuff
 - Read through OTP process docs on this topic
 - Does this need a dynamic supervisor?